 It can be difficult to think about looking after yourself when someone you care about is seriously ill or dying.
-But, the person you care wants you to be happy and engaged in your own life – so if you can, try some of the following activities:
+But the person you care about wants you to be happy and engaged in your own life, so if you can, try some of the following activities:

 - Exercise helps us sleep better, can get rid of tension and depression, and even increases our energy.